segmentio/segment-docs/src/connections/storage/aws-privatelink-beta.md

 To configure PrivateLink for Databricks:
 1. Follow the instructions in Databricks' [Enable private connectivity using AWS PrivateLink](https://docs.databricks.com/en/security/network/classic/privatelink.html){:target="_blank”} documentation.
 You must create a [back-end](https://docs.databricks.com/en/security/network/classic/privatelink.html#private-connectivity-overview){:target="_blank”} connection to integrate with Segment's front-end connection.
 2. After you've configured a back-end connection for Databricks, request access to Segment's PrivateLink integration by reaching out to your Customer Success Manager (CSM).
-3. Your CSM shares information with you about Segment's AWS Principal.
+3. Your CSM sets up a call with Segment R&D to continue the onboarding process.
-4. Add Segment's AWS Principal as an Allowed Principal to use the

 ## RDS Postgres